 Make apple mixture

 - Peel, core, and slice your apples.
 I used this contraption, but you could do this by hand.

-- Add in the rest of the ingredients – sugar, cinnamon, flour.
+- Add in the rest of the ingredients – sugar, cinnamon, and flour.
 And combine.
 Use a folding motion to do this as you don’t want to break up and mash the apples.

 Assembly of the pie

-- Place the first disk into the pie dish, press down into the curves of the dish and let the edges overflow.
+- Place the first disk into the pie dish, press down into the curves of the dish, and let the edges overflow.
 Don’t mess with those yet.

 - Place your apple mixture into the dish now.
-Place the majority of the apple mix to the middle of the pie dish.
+Place the majority of the apple mix in the middle of the pie dish.
 This will allow you to close the sides of the pie crust easier.

-- Add the top dough layer, press rim to seal, and make any design you’d like.
+- Add the top dough layer, press the rim to seal, and make any design you’d like.
 This was my first pie so I just used a fork.

 - Cut slits to allow for steam release.